konceptosociala/konceptosociala.github.io/content/blog/2023-07-10-website-update.md

 title = "Website and theme update"
 +++

-After quite some time spent searching for an acceptable color palette for the website, I ended up choosing a nice dark theme.
+After some time spent searching for an acceptable color palette for the website, I ended up choosing a nice dark theme.

 So for now the homepage look like this: